-Personal information will be used only for those purposes to which the affected individual has consented, subject to certain exceptions detailed below, as permitted by PIPEDA.
+Personal information will be used only for those purposes to which the affected individual has consented, subject to certain exceptions detailed below, as permitted or required by applicable privacy laws.

-Wolseley Canada may use personal information with the affected individual’s consent in connection with credit decision-making, account opening processes and the ongoing administration of our business and employment relationships, including for such purposes as:
+Wolseley Canada may use personal information with the affected individual’s consent in connection with credit decision-making, account opening processes and the ongoing administration of our business relationships, including for such purposes as:

-- identify our customers, including the identifies of directors, officers and guarantors of corporate customers;
+- indentifying our customers, including the identities of directors, officers and guarantors of corporate customers;

 - developing and maintaining our relationship with you, including with respect to the promotion or offering of additional products and services that might benefit or be of interest to you, processing orders, providing ongoing service and arranging delivery of products or services;